Hosted by best-selling author Ben Hobson, each monthly event features a virtual interview with an author about their selected book.

 Library card holders can borrow the book chosen for Ben's Book Club, with no waiting or holds on the Libby reading app.
 Users with a library card can download the selected title on any device 24/7 on the Libby app or by visiting OverDrive, read the title, and then join Ben online each month to meet the authors, and discuss their books.
 For each event, a Zoom link will be posted here for guests to join the discussion instantly.

-Please register for your spot and receive emails about events in this series including the zoom link and other upcoming events.
+Register for your Ben's Book Club spot and receive the event zoom link and emails about upcoming events.

 Join Via Zoom

-You can use this link below to join the meeting if you didn't get the link via email.
+You can use the link below to join the event if you didn't get the link via email.

 Tuesday July 26